 Book Your Vestibular Physiotherapist Today!

-If you face similar symptoms or have been previously diagnosed with a vestibular disorder, contact us directly to benefit from our expert physiotherapists in Oshawa, Peterborough, Bowmanville, Cobourg & Port Hope.
-We will first assess you and design a personalized treatment series for your condition.
+If you face similar symptoms or have been previously diagnosed with a vestibular disorder, contact us directly to benefit from our expert physiotherapists in Bowmanville, Oshawa, Peterborough, Cobourg & Port Hope.
+We will assess you and design a personalized treatment series for your condition.